raw choc-raspberry coconut biscuits

 - 1 tablespoon coconut oil

-- To make the oat biscuit, place the oats, almonds, almond spread, raisins and maple syrup in a food processor and process for 2–3 minutes or until finely chopped and well combined.
-Bring the dough together and roll out between 2 sheets of non-stick baking paper to 4mm thick.
+- To make the oat cookies, line a large tray with non-stick baking paper.
+Place the oats, almonds, almond butter, raisins and maple syrup in a food processor and process for 2–3 minutes or until the mixture comes together.
+Turn out the dough and roll out between 2 sheets of non-stick baking paper to 4mm thick.
 Refrigerate for 10 minutes or until firm.
-Using a 5.5cm round cutter, cut out 20 rounds, re-rolling if necessary.
-Refrigerate until needed.
+Remove the top sheet of paper and, using a 5.5cm round cookie cutter, cut 20 rounds from the dough, re-rolling if necessary.
+Place the rounds on the tray and refrigerate until needed.

 - Place the raspberries in a small bowl and crush with a fork.
 Add the chia seeds, mix to combine, and set aside for 30 minutes or until thickened.